Facebook Allegedly Collects Data On Non-Users, U.K. Report Reveals

 According to a report published by the U.K.’s Register today, Facebook collects data on non-users, and then transmits it to the social network’s servers.

-In other words, you don’t need to have a Facebook account in order to have your data mined by Mark Zuckeberg’s company.
+In other words, you don’t need to have a Facebook account in order to have your data mined by Mark Zuckerberg’s company.

 The app, which comes pre-installed on many Android phones, collects and transmits data itself.
 What’s more, according to The Register, it is impossible to turn off background data or uninstall Facebook’s app.